ltesorie/EE551Project/README.md

   - Calculate and Recommend Payment Plans
 - Utilize a database management application ~~ removed due to inability to download software
-  - SQL~~ removed due to inability to download software
+  - SQL~~ removed due to inability to download software -utilize json and parsing through dictionaries for user information
 - Integrate a Calendar Function
   - Schedule Pay Day
   - Schedule Bill Day